-A hospital domestic is being given the help to quit smoking – thanks to a health trust’s community stop smoking team.
+Hospital domestic Bernie Wilton is being given the help to quit smoking.
+Thanks to a health trust’s community stop smoking team.

 Bernie first quit 18 months ago, going completely smoke-free using her own will-power and determination to be healthier and fitter.